 Calculate the length and intensity of your activity.

 Use the calculator or formula above to calculate your recommended water intake.

-The average guideline for water intake says that you should drink two thirds of your body weight in ounces of water.
-For example, if you weight 100lbs, you should drink around 66 ounces of water per day.
+The average guideline for water intake says that you should drink two-thirds of your body weight in ounces of water.
+For example, if you weigh 100lbs, you should drink around 66 ounces of water per day.

 Absolutely, proper water intake is essential for athletic performances.
 Just as important is drinking enough electrolytes with that water.